 This document sets forth the implementing procedures to the Policy Statement on the Integrity of Scholarship and Research (SPG 303.03).
-These procedures apply to allegations of research misconduct when the respondent is one of the following individuals:
+These procedures apply to allegations of research misconduct and other serious deviations from accepted research practices when the respondent is one of the following individuals:

-- 1. All instructional faculty (tenure track and clinical track), research faculty, librarians, and other University staff members, including without limitation: graduate student research assistants, graduate student teaching assistants, graduate student staff assistants, postdoctoral fellows and postdoctoral research associates, house officers, visiting faculty and students or staff, sponsored affiliates, temporary staff or student employees, faculty or staff on sabbatical leave, adjunct faculty and emeritus faculty when performing University work, faculty or staff on leave without pay, paid and unpaid interns, and all other members of the University of Michigan's academic community; - 2.
+- All instructional faculty (tenure track and clinical track), research faculty, librarians, and other University staff members, including without limitation: graduate student research assistants, graduate student teaching assistants, graduate student staff assistants, postdoctoral fellows and postdoctoral research associates, house officers, visiting faculty and students or staff, sponsored affiliates, temporary staff or student employees, faculty or staff on sabbatical leave, adjunct faculty and emeritus faculty when performing University work, faculty or staff on leave without pay, paid and unpaid interns, and all other members of the University of Michigan's academic community; - 2.
 Undergraduate students engaged in research or other scholarly activity.
 In cases in which the alleged misconduct relates to a student's coursework or other academic activities, the applicable school or college procedure for handling allegations of academic misconduct by students will apply.
 In cases in which the status of a student respondent is unclear, the responsible administrator will elect whether to employ these procedures or other procedures available for the investigation and adjudication of alleged academic misconduct by students; and - 3.
 Former University students or employees, if the alleged misconduct occurred during the period of attendance or employment at the University. - B. Definition of Research Misconduct.
 Research Misconduct is defined as fabrication, falsification, and plagiarism. - 1.
 Fabrication: making up data or results and recording them in the research record. - 2.
 Falsification: manipulating research materials, equipment, or processes, or changing or omitting data or results such that the research is not accurately represented in the research record. - 3.
-Plagiarism: the appropriation of another person's ideas, processes, results, or words without giving appropriate credit. - C. Professional Disputes and Other Violations of Research Integrity.
-Adjudication of disputes/disagreements between current and/or former collaborators, as well as adjudication of other deviations from accepted research practices, including but not limited to those listed below, are generally outside the purview of SPG 303.03 and are managed by School/College, Departmental, or other appropriate administrative processes. - 1.
-Abuse of confidentiality: sharing or releasing the ideas or data of others by one with whom they were shared with the legitimate expectation of confidentiality (e.g., disclosing ideas from others' grant proposals, award applications, or manuscripts for publication when one is a reviewer for granting agencies or journals, or is an internal reviewer); - 2.
+Plagiarism: the appropriation of another person's ideas, processes, results, or words without giving appropriate credit. - C. Other Violations of Research Integrity.
+In addition, the University of Michigan may apply these procedures to other serious deviations from accepted research practices, including but not limited to the following: - 1.
+Abuse of confidentiality: taking or releasing the ideas or data of others by one with whom they were shared with the legitimate expectation of confidentiality (e.g., stealing ideas from others' grant proposals, award applications, or manuscripts for publication when one is a reviewer for granting agencies or journals, or is an internal reviewer); - 2.
 Dishonesty in publication: knowingly publishing material that will mislead readers (e.g., misrepresenting data, misrepresenting research progress; or adding the names of other authors without permission); - 3.
 Property violations: stealing, tampering with, or destroying property of others, such as research papers, supplies, equipment, or products of research or scholarship; - 4.
-Retaliation: taking punitive action against an individual for having reported alleged research misconduct or other violations of research integrity; - 5.
+Failure to report observed research misconduct: covering up or otherwise failing to report observed, suspected, or apparent research misconduct by others; - 5.
+Retaliation: taking punitive action against an individual for having reported alleged research misconduct; - 6.
 Directing or encouraging others to engage in any of the above listed offenses.